humjie/mecatron_probation_ws/README.md

 # Probation Task: Going Through Gate with Unity Simulation
-# Guide for my solution
+# Guide and explanation for my solution

 ## 1. How to Run
 - Navigate to UnitySim_Linux, then run the simulation